 Red blood cells are produced by the bone marrow and then released into the circulation.
 As the red blood cells age or become damaged, they are removed from the bloodstream and get recycled to form new red blood cells.
 The number of circulating red blood cells may drop for any of the following reasons:

 - Sudden (acute) blood loss: This occurs where there is a severe loss of blood internally or externally usually due to a severe injury, surgery, or bleeding disorder.

 - Immune-mediated disease: A condition in which the body’s immune system attacks its own red blood cells.

 - Exposure to toxins: Accidental consumption or inhalation of chemicals and poisons, such as zinc or rat bait, can lead to anemia as it spreads through a dog’s bloodstream and affects their red blood cells or ability to clot.
-Even worse: these toxins and poisons can be fatal.

 - Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as Babesiosis can also affect red blood cells and cause anemia.